billchenxi/Tuesday/README.md

-# [Not Completed] Tuesday, a machine learning library for legal documents.
+Tuesday, a machine learning library for processing PDF documents.

-Using machine learning approach to analyze legal documents